PeiqiAlan/Dividend-Policy-Forecast/README.md

 The conclusions&outputs will be given to the clients.
 A feedback loop is in place so that if the client wishes to predict the policy changes of new companies, relevant data will be inputed as well.

+# Future Expansions
+Regression Models to Predict Numerical Dividend Share Rates More Comprehensive Data Extraction for Scant Classes
+Scalability: Cloud Services, Function Expansions

+# Usage
+To use this project, follow these steps:

+Clone the repository to your local machine.
+Install the necessary dependencies.
+Open the notebook files in Jupyter Notebook or any compatible environment.
+Run the code cells to reproduce the analysis and insights.